Skip to content

 Thomas Gallagher is an experienced criminal attorney who has won many cases as a result of these issues.

 Attorney Gallagher also teaches police, other lawyers and judges the law of search and seizure.
+He can provide you with the best defense in your criminal case.

-Illegal Stop by Police
+Stop by Police Illegal